tamizhvendan/tamizhvendan.github.com/source/_posts/2015-07-15-securing-apis-in-suave-using-json-web-token.markdown

   {ClientId = clientId; Secret = secret; Name =  audienceName}
 ```

-The above snippet create an audience record with a random client id and secret key.
-The secret key is of type [base64 url encoded](https://en.wikipedia.org/wiki/Base64#URL_applications) string.
-This type is not exist, so let's create it.
+The above snippet creates an audience record with a random client id and secret key.
+The secret key is of type [base64 URL encoded](https://en.wikipedia.org/wiki/Base64#URL_applications) string.
+This type doesn't exist, so let's create it.

 Add a new source file *Encodings.fs* in the **SuaveJwt** project and add this type